sllenzie/20833-finalproject/README.md

 Our analysis uses computational text analysis methods to examine film reviews scraped from Rotten Tomatoes:

+1. **Data Collection** - Web scraping of user reviews from Rotten Tomatoes with metadata cleaning and filtering
-1. **VADER Sentiment Analysis** - Measures the emotional tone of reviews over time
+2. **VADER Sentiment Analysis** - Measures the emotional tone of reviews using compound scores ranging from -1 (most negative) to +1 (most positive)
-2. **Term Frequency Analysis** - Identifies what topics and themes reviewers focused on
+3. **Term Frequency Analysis** - Identifies what topics, characters, and themes reviewers focused on most
+4. **Close Reading** - Contextual analysis of extreme positive and negative reviews to understand discourse shifts

-All analysis code and datasets are available in our [Google Drive folder](https://drive.google.com/drive/folders/1wwMq2huxN_oi2FskChBgsIB31mNGqzLL?usp=sharing).
+All Python notebooks with complete analysis code are available in the `python-notebooks/` folder and can be viewed through nbviewer links on the website.
+Additional datasets are available in our [Google Drive folder](https://drive.google.com/drive/folders/1wwMq2huxN_oi2FskChBgsIB31mNGqzLL?usp=sharing).

 ## How to Access